Unidata/netcdf-c/docs/install.md

     $ make check
     $ make install   # or sudo make install, if root permissions required

-Next, specify where you want to install HDF5 in an environment variable, for example H5DIR, and build it from the HDF5 top-level source directory:
+Next, specify where you want to install HDF5 in another shell variable, for example H5DIR, and build it from the HDF5 top-level source directory: